 consultation and support at a distance or in-person

-In 2001, I began working with members of Insight Meditation Community of Washington DC (IMCW) who wanted to explore their inner and outer lives from the perspective of Buddhist psychology and practice ~ what I came to call Interactive Reflection ~ rather than from the medical/mental illness model.
-During that time, I also served on the IMCW Teachers Council and Board of Directors and taught residential meditation retreats and Freedom from Addiction workshops with Tara Brach.
+In 2001, I began working with members of Insight Meditation Community of Washington DC (IMCW) who wanted to explore their inner and outer lives from the perspective of Buddhist psychology and practice rather than from the medical/mental illness model.
+I came to call this way of supporting others Interactive Reflection.
+During that time, I also served on the IMCW Teachers Council and Board of Directors and taught residential meditation retreats and Freedom from Addiction workshops with Tara Brach, the founder of IMCW.

 Since moving to Spokane, WA in 2007 I have continued to work with IR clients and students in person or “from a distance” via telephone, Zoom or FaceTime.
 The latter have often been referred by Tara when challenging material emerged during retreat or when Meditation Practice Support is requested because a local teacher is not available.
-I have worked with people living in the United States, Mexico, South America, Asia, Africa, Australia and Europe.
+I have had the privilege to work with people living in the United States, Canada, Bahamas, Mexico, South America, Asia, Pakistan, Africa, Australia, Europe and UK.
 In the past, I served as a mentor for the Sounds True Power of Awareness on-line meditation training course with Tara Brach and Jack Kornfield.
-I also served as a mentor for their two-year Mindfulness Meditation Teacher Certification Programs from 2017 to 2023.
+From 2017-2023 I served as a mentor for the first three cohorts of Tara and Jack’s 2-year Mindfulness Meditation Teacher Certification Program.

 In addition, I offer individual Dharma Teacher Mentoring to practitioners who are teaching Buddhist meditation classes and want support in the teaching role, but are not in a formal teacher training program.
 Possible discussion areas range from the logistical to the visionary and experiential aspects of teaching including curriculum development (content & format of teachings and meditations), teaching style, qualities and role of a teacher, and challenges in the “classroom.”

-In June 2010, I completed the 4-year Spirit Rock/Insight Meditation Society teacher training and was authorized to teach The Dharma of Liberation in the Lineage of the Elders by Jack Kornfield, Phillip Moffitt, Joseph Goldstein, Carol Wilson and Guy Armstrong.
-I have co-taught retreats at Spirit Rock, IMS, Cloud Mountain Retreat Center, Insight Meditation Community of Charlottesville, Southern Dharma Retreat Center, Tara Mandala, and Teen/Young Adult Retreats with iBme.
-I teach regional retreats with various Insight Meditation sanghas in Nevada and Washington State and in the past I offered 5-day retreats twice a year in Spokane, WA.
+My Buddhist Training and Retreat Teaching: In June 2010, I completed the 4-year Spirit Rock/Insight Meditation Society (IMS) teacher training and was authorized to teach The Dharma of Liberation in the Lineage of the Elders by Jack Kornfield, Phillip Moffitt, Joseph Goldstein, Carol Wilson and Guy Armstrong.
+I have co-taught retreats at IMCW, Spirit Rock, IMS, Cloud Mountain Retreat Center, Insight Meditation Community of Charlottesville, Southern Dharma Retreat Center, Tara Mandala, and Teen/Young Adult Retreats with Inward Bound Mindfulness.
+I teach regional retreats with various Insight Meditation sanghas in Nevada and Washington State and in the past, I offered 5-day retreats twice a year in Spokane, WA.
+I also taught a monthly Experienced Practitioners Group in Spokane from 2013 to 2023 (co-taught in 2024).

 I have had extensive experience with addiction and recovery since 1980 both personally and professionally.
 My personal experience was my initial testing ground for “dukkha” (suffering, stress) and freedom from dukkha (liberation, awakening).
 Life reveals dharma!

-Our sessions can be in person, by phone, Face Time or Zoom.
-I schedule sessions on Tuesdays, Wednesdays and Thursdays with start times between 10am and 3pm Pacific Time.
+We can meet in person or via phone, Face Time or Zoom.
+Generally, I schedule sessions on Tuesday, Wednesday and Thursday with start times between 10am and 2:00pm Pacific Time although other times may be possible.
 Please note: I will always list session times in Pacific Time and trust that you will translate to your time zone.

 Since 2019 my sliding scale has remained $90 – $150 per 60-minute session.
 Sliding scale means that you choose the amount you pay in one of the following ways: